New Jersey Route 124: Essex and Union counties

 From here, the route passes more commercial establishments as a four-lane road, heading farther from Route 24, before crossing CR 527.
 At this intersection, Route 124 entirely enters Springfield Township and becomes Morris Avenue, passing a mix of residences and businesses.
 The route passes under I-78 without an interchange and becomes a two-lane road that passes through the downtown of Springfield, eventually widening to four lanes again.
 In this area, it intersects CR 635.
 Route 124 comes to a circular junction with Route 82 and CR 577.
 Here, Route 82 continues southeast on Morris Avenue, CR 509 Spur heads south, and CR 577 heads north.
 Route 124, meanwhile, briefly splits into a one-way pair here.
 The eastbound direction heads south on Meisel Avenue before turning north along Maple Avenue while the westbound direction follows Springfield Avenue.
 The two directions of Route 124 rejoin and follow four-lane divided Springfield Avenue northeast to a crossing of the Rahway River and a partial interchange with I-78.
-Here, there are ramps from the local lanes of eastbound I-78 to both directions of Route 124, to the local lanes of westbound I-78 and Route 24 from both directions of Route 124, and to the express lanes of westbound Interstate 78 from westbound Route 124.
+Here, there are ramps from the local lanes of eastbound I-78 to both directions of Route 124, to the local lanes of westbound I-78 and Route 24 from both directions of Route 124, and to the express lanes of westbound I-78 from westbound Route 124.

 Past this interchange, the route enters Union Township and continues east through developed areas, intersecting CR 638 before narrowing into a two-lane undivided road and intersecting CR 630.
 It continues through more urban commercial areas before intersecting CR 630 again.
-At this point, Route 124 crosses into Maplewood, Essex County and becomes a three-lane road with a center left-turn lane that is locally maintained.
+At this point, Route 124 crosses into Maplewood, Essex County, and becomes a three-lane road with a center left-turn lane that is locally maintained.
 This road heads east through the downtown of Maplewood, coming to an intersection with CR 601.
 A short distance later, the Route 124 designation ends at the border of Maplewood and Irvington.
 From this point, Springfield Avenue continues east as CR 603, which heads toward Newark and ends at CR 510, which follows Springfield Avenue for a short distance before becoming Market Street.